Visit the Packrafting in New Zealand facebook group to connect to the local Packrafting Community.

 This site has all the NZ Topomaps (the same as DOC GIS and WAMS) but without any of the overlaid information.
 This makes it much faster to view the maps, but there’s less deeper info to help plan.
 Very popular site in NZ.
 Its also the site used to power the route maps on this blog.

 Commercial Packrafting and equipment

-Packrafting New Zealand / Expedition-X is NZ’s first Packrafting guide company.
+Packrafting New Zealand is NZ’s first Packrafting guide company.
 They offer a number of guided packrafting trips, as well as offering Packraft specific river safety and rescue courses.
-They also have an online shop as the NZ distributor for Alpacka Rafts, Hyperlite Mountain Gear and Western Mountaineering.
+They also sell gear from Alpacka Rafts, Hyperlite Mountain Gear and Western Mountaineering.

 Koaro Packrafts are a NZ company, based on the west coast who began to produce and sell packrafts in 2016.

 Further Faster – Packrafting Sales (MRS) in Christchurch

 Wanaka River Journeys – Guided Tours based in Wanaka

 Blue Duck Packrafting Ltd Started in 2017.
 All packrafts are designed by the owner and fabricated in China.
 Sales of four series of packrafts from super light, to intermediate models, to whitewater, and range of expedition/adventure racing doubles.
 The company sells a lot of components like seats, thigh braces, attachments, valves and repair kits to people upgrading basic models to more fully optioned ones.
 4 piece paddles with a choice of nylon or carbon blades.
 Rentals and instruction courses based out of Christchurch.